Book Clubs and Groups

 True Crime Book Club

-The True Crime Book Club meets on the last Tuesday of each month from 6-7 p.m. in the Learning Center on the second floor.
+The True Crime Book Club meets on the last Tuesday monthly from January to October, 6-7 p.m., in the Learning Center on the second floor.
 New members are always welcome.
-Check out our calendar of events to register.
+Visit our calendar to register.

 March 29 Killers of the Flower Moon: the Osage Murders and the Birth of the FBI by David Grann